Noeda/rllama/README.md

   * OpenCL support for GPU inference.
   * Simple HTTP API support, with the possibility of doing token sampling on client side
+  * It can load `Vicuna-13B` instruct-finetuned model (although currently there is no nice UX).

 ## Performance